Merovitz Potechin LLP

 Step Six: Affidavit of Documents (Documentary Discovery)

-An affidavit of documents lists all of the documents that are, or were, in the party’s possession and that are relevant to any matter in issue in the litigation.
-The documents are listed in three separate schedules: Schedule “A” includes the documents that the party does not object to providing to the other party; Schedule “B” lists the documents that the party does not want to provide to the other party because they are privileged; and Schedule “C” identifies all of the documents that were in a party’s possession but are no longer, together with a description of when and how the party lost the documents.
-For actions started under the simplified procedure rules, the parties must also include a Schedule “D”, which sets out a list of the names of people who have knowledge of the matters described in the statement of claim or statement of defence.
+An Affidavit of Documents lists all of the documents that are, or were, in the party’s possession and that are relevant to any matter in issue in the litigation.
+For actions started under the Simplified Procedure rules, the parties must also include a list of the names of people who have knowledge of the matters described in the Statement of Claim or Statement of Defence.

 The importance of including all relevant documents in an Affidavit of Documents cannot be overemphasized.
-For example, if a document is not listed in the Affidavit, the party may be prevented from using the document at trial.
-Should a party fail to include in his Affidavit a document unfavourable to his case, the court may severely penalize that party by dismissing his case or by ordering costs against him.
+If a document is not listed in the Affidavit, the party may be prevented from using the document at trial.
+Should a party fail to include in an Affidavit a document unfavourable to his case, the court may severely penalize that party by ordering costs against that party, or even by dismissing the case.

 Step Seven: Examinations for Discovery